isomerpages/moe-fairfieldsec/_parents/PDLP/Frequently Asked Questions.md

 The school will purchase the device on behalf of your child via an MOE bulk tender.
 This is done so as to obtain the best value for money.
-To ensure the affordability of devices, MOE has provided an Edusave top-up  of $200 in 2020 and will provide another Edusave top-up of $200 in May 2021 (as part of the Household Support Package announced in Budget 2021), to all eligible Singaporean students in primary and secondary schools.
+To ensure the affordability of devices, MOE has provided an Edusave top-up  of $200 in 2020 to 2022, and $300 in 2023, to all eligible Singaporean students in primary and secondary schools.
 This is on top of the annual $290 credited into the Edusave account for Secondary School students.